eric-qli/eric-qli.github.io/README.md

         <div class="about">
           <h2>About</h2>
           <p>
-            Hey there, my name is Kenneth!
-I am part of the UW class of 2023 and I'm interested in web development, algorithms, and soccer.
+            Hey there, my name is Eric!
+I am part of the University of Toronto class of 2025 and I'm interested in web development, algorithms, and basketball.
           </p>
         </div>
         <div class="contact">